wombleton/gitlaw-nz/acts/D/Dairy Industry Restructuring Act 2001.md

     *   (c) if subsection (1)(c) applies, make publicly available a statement of new co-op's reasons for amending the milk price manual without having received a recommendation by the panel for the amendment.

-    (3) If new co-op contravenes subsection (2), it commits an offence and is liable on summary conviction to a fine not exceeding $200,000 and a fine of $10,000 for each day that the offence continues.
+    (3) If new co-op contravenes subsection (2), it commits an offence and is liable on conviction to a fine not exceeding $200,000 and a fine of $10,000 for each day that the offence continues.

-    Section 150G: inserted, on 27 July 2012, by [section 14][412] of the Dairy Industry Restructuring Amendment Act 2012 (2012 No 51).
+    Section 150G: inserted, on 27 July 2012, by [section 14][413] of the Dairy Industry Restructuring Amendment Act 2012 (2012 No 51).

+    Section 150G(3): amended, on 4 October 2013, by [regulation 3(1)][373] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 #### Review of milk price manual by Commission

-*   Heading: inserted, on 27 July 2012, by [section 14][412] of the Dairy Industry Restructuring Amendment Act 2012 (2012 No 51).
+*   Heading: inserted, on 27 July 2012, by [section 14][413] of the Dairy Industry Restructuring Amendment Act 2012 (2012 No 51).

 ##### 150H Commission must review milk price manual

 *   The Commission must, for each season, review the milk price manual and make a report under [section 150I][241].

-    Section 150H: inserted, on 27 July 2012, by [section 14][412] of the Dairy Industry Restructuring Amendment Act 2012 (2012 No 51).
+    Section 150H: inserted, on 27 July 2012, by [section 14][413] of the Dairy Industry Restructuring Amendment Act 2012 (2012 No 51).

 ##### 150I Commission's report